DarshitSolanki04/DarshitSolanki04/README.md

 - 👋 Hi, I’m Darshit.
-- 👀 I’m interested in Physics, Python,and Machine Learning and Artificial Intelligence.
+- 👀 I’m interested in Physics, Python, and Machine Learning and Artificial Intelligence.
 - 🌱 I’m currently learning Python and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - darshit@iisc.ac.in